 The endgame and progression in Lost Ark is also well fleshed out.
 The early game focuses on grinding levels, and then tiered gear once you hit max.
 There’s also plenty of content when it comes to raids and dungeons.

 Lost Ark’s world design is also off the charts.
-The map is made up of seven continents, which all have their own unique culture and personality.
+The map has seven continents, which all have their own unique culture and personality.
 It helps the game feel so much more immersive, and fans of games like Black Desert Online will love it.

 Final Fantasy XIV

 What kind of ‘games like Black Desert Online’ list would this be if we didn’t recommend Final Fantasy XIV?
 It’s one of the biggest titles in the MMORPG genre, and the franchise is iconic.

 Also, who doesn’t love moogles and chocobos?
 Because this game is full of them!
 Cute creatures aside, FFXIV delivers on every front, from the crisp combat to the story and world design.

 While it doesn’t offer the same high-intensity action BDO is known for, the raids and dungeons in the game can be just as thrilling.
 It also has one of the best tab-target combat systems and feels highly polished.